Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 2nd Aircraft Maintenance Squadron, 2nd Maintenance Group, 2nd Bomb Wing, Barksdale AFB

-This is the full chain from top to bottom.
+This shows the complete chain from top to daily team level.

 Air National Guard (ANG) & Air Force Reserve (AFR)

-ANG and AFR units use the exact same structure, but:
+ANG and AFR units follow the same organizational structure:

 Frequently Asked Questions

-Which level does my Airman actually work in daily?
+Which level does my Airman work in daily?

 The Squadron.